k4n3ki-k3n/k4n3ki.github.io/_posts/2024-05-27-Basic-Binary-Analysis-in-Linux.md

 <img src="/assets/img/chapter5/2check.png">

-Utilize <span style = "color:lightgreen;">*ltrace*</span> to trace the library function calls, revealing that it calls rand to generate a random number and put to print a byte.
+Utilize <span style = "color:lightgreen;">*ltrace*</span> to trace the library function calls, revealing that it calls rand to generate a random number and puts to print a byte.

 <img src="/assets/img/chapter5/2ltrace.png">